SpheroidUniverse/SpheroidScript/docs/ui/container.md

 The images corresponding to each example illustrate how the container will look on the mobile device when using different settings and styles.

-## Basic usage
+## Basics

-When creating an instance of Container class, you don't necessary need to set any properties.
+When creating an instance of the Container class, you don't necessary need to set any properties.
-However, as by default container is transparent, we're using a [Color](../reference/spheroid.client.ui/-color/index.md) class instance in an example to set the `backgroundColor` property value.
+However, as by default container is transparent, we're using the [Color](../reference/spheroid.client.ui/-color/index.md) class instance in an example to set the `backgroundColor` property value.
 We're setting the `width` and `height` property values as well.
-Also, in an example we're using a [Text](../reference/spheroid.client.ui/-text/index.md) component inside a container, to make it obvious where the container is, as well as to demonstrate the possibility to place elements inside a container.
+Also, in an example we're using the [Text](../reference/spheroid.client.ui/-text/index.md) component inside a container, to make it obvious where the container is, as well as to demonstrate the possibility of placing elements inside a container.

 ```
 Container(backgroundColor = Color(rgb = 0xEEEEEE), width = 180dp, height = 50dp) {